drloring/katacoda-scenarios/k8s-101/scen-2/step1.md

 Notice there are no pods in the default namespace.

-Namespaces are the way clusters are organized in kubernetes, the default namespace if primarily for the kubernetes control plane.
+Namespaces are the way clusters are organized in kubernetes.
+As it's name implies, the  default namespace is the namespace used when no other namespace is specified.

+Try typing `kubectl get po --all-namespaces` in the terminal to see all pods running.

+The cube-system namespace is reserved for the kubernetes control plane.